-In September 2017, 20 lucky attendees will join Jeanne Carpenter of Wisconsin Cheese Originals for this custom-made, 20-person tour exploring the ancient cheese making traditions of the Basque Country in the French Pyrenees and the coast of northern Spain.
+In September 2017, 20 lucky attendees will join Jeanne Carpenter of Wisconsin Cheese Originals on a 10-day tour exploring the ancient cheese making traditions of the Basque Country in the French Pyrenees and the coast of northern Spain.
 We’ll visit and tour six Basque Country cheese factories, including descending into the cheese caves at Sotres de Cabrales, visited a Txakoli winery, toured the scenic Picos de Europa mountains and the Asturias Coast, stayed in boutique hotels and spend an entire day exploring San Sebastian, the most popular foodie city in the world.
 Dates: Sept 21-30, 2017.
-Price: $3,995 per person, includes hotel accommodations, tours, tastings & meals, and private transportation while in-country.
-Airfare is additional.
 This tour is now sold out.

 In 2016, Cheese Geek Jeanne Carpenter and PBS television show Wisconsin Foodie paired to host a cheese tour in the Driftless region of Wisconsin.
 The tour met at Metcalfe’s Market in Madison for a pre-tour cheese tasting, and then headed to Roelli Cheese for a tour of Master Cheesemaker Chris Roelli’s cheese factory and aging cellars.
 Then it was off to Hook’s Cheese in Mineral Point, for a tour and tasting of Hook’s Cheddars and Blue.
 After a Cornish Pasty lunch at Walker’s Point, we motored to Cedar Grove Cheese in Plain, where Master Cheesemaker Bob Wills showed off his factory and Living Machine, a a working ecosystem to process washwater into clean water and discharged into Honey Creek.

 2016 TOUR: Wisconsin Cheddar